 Smartphones these days can be used for so much more than making calls.
 For recording podcasts, these can play a vital role.
 The only problem is that the built-in microphone may not give you the audio quality you need for podcasting.
 That’s where external Android microphones come handy.
 They are simple to use, affordable, and portable as well.

 In this article, we will look at some of the best external Android microphones for podcasting in 2020.
 A common choice among podcasters is a lavalier microphone.
 But you can get a condenser and shotgun microphone for that purpose as well.
-We have included all options in this list to make it a comprehensive guide for all podcasters.
+If you’re looking for those, we check out our guide on that to find the best options.

 Best External Android Microphone for Podcasting In 2020

 Let’s look at each option in detail and see if it fits your requirements and budget.

 - Anti-interference function

 This one is easy-to-afford a mini mic for Android phones.
 It is a cardioid microphone for your smartphone.
 The mic upgrades the audio quality better than the built-in microphone of your phone.
 The mic is made of aluminum and has a sturdy build.
 It’s a small microphone shaped like a shotgun mic.

 The Saramonic microphone has an anti-interference function that provides clear sound for your podcasts and videos.
 It’s a lightweight mic with a multi-directional head.
 Being a directional mic, it picks up sound from all sides and gives you flexible recording options.

 The mic can be connected with a 3.5mm audio jack.
 It offers a frequency range between 35 Hz-18 Hz, that is enough to catch all the nuances of your audio.